Vermont Agricultural Credit Corporation Organic Transition Loan Program

 Loan Rates and Terms

-- Program Loans to eligible and qualified borrowers may be approved between August 15, 2016 and August 14, 2018.
+- Program Loans to eligible and qualified borrowers may be used for 2018 or 2019 expenses.
 The interest rate on the loans will be VACC's initial variable rate for the first two years, which may increase if the variable rate increases.
 VAAFM through WLEB will pay this interest expense to VACC on behalf of the borrower beginning at loan closing and ending on the earlier of the two years from the date of the loan closing or 60 days after the farm receives it's certification to ship organic milk.
 If the borrower's organic transition is terminated for any reason, the subsidy on the loan will also be terminated.
 VACC also intends to defer principal loan payments for a similar time period.

 - The term and amortization of the loan will be determined by VACC staff in consultation with the borrower, based on VACC guidelines and the projected cash flow of the borrower.